andreyrisukhin/STAT302package/README.md

 [![codecov](https://codecov.io/gh/andreyrisukhin/STAT302package/branch/master/graph/badge.svg?token=7LWGI0BSK9)](https://codecov.io/gh/andreyrisukhin/STAT302package)
 <!-- badges: end -->

-The goal of STAT302package is to ...
+The goal of STAT302package is to demonstrate how to setup a repository for an R package.

 ## Installation